4dn-dcic/foursight/docs/checks.md

     # and set the fields of check accordingly
 ```

 This check would compare the latest result and the result run closest to 24 hours ago from the current time for `counts_check`.
-After any comparison is done, the fields of `check` would be set and finally `check.store_result()` would be called to save them.
+After any comparison is done, the fields of `check` would be set and finally we return `check`.

 ## Making checks runnable from the UI
 On the Foursight UI, users with administrator privileges can run individual checks directly, outside of the scope of a check group.
 When this is done, the check will run with the default kwargs that are within its `check_function()` decorator (hence the importance of those default arguments).
 Since not all checks are meant to be run individually, you must pass a `runnable=True` argument to `init_check_res` to achieve this functionality.